 Handbooks and Guides for Students

 Alongside the primary texts for a course, writing handbooks are extremely helpful in an R&C course.
 There are several kinds of resource books available to assist students in learning to write academically.
-Some departments order a standard text for R&C courses; other departments leave the choice to the GSI.
-You should check with your department.
+Some departments leave this choice to the GSI while others order a standard text for R&C courses, so be sure to start by checking with your department.
 In addition to the information below, GSIs are encouraged to ask experienced colleagues how they evaluate the handbooks they have used.

 If you are ordering textbooks for a course, please bear in mind the cost to students.
 Some textbooks are very expensive, but expenses can be shaved by using an earlier edition or making sure an electronic edition is available.
 Electronic editions are also helpful for some students with disabilities.
 The Center for Teaching and Learning Textbook Affordability & Accessibility page introduces campuswide deadlines for placing orders and provides tips for instructors and students.